-The Fish Condition Index (Figure 5) integrates indicators of 'expectedness' (the actual presence of native species relative to the species expected under the reference condition) and 'nativeness' (the proportion of fish population that is native rather than alien).
+The Fish Condition Index (Figure 5) integrates indicators of 'expectedness' (the actual presence of native species relative to the species expected under the reference condition) and 'nativeness' (proportion of fish population that is native rather than alien).

-The site selection, sampling and analytical procedure used were largely as described in the SRA report (Davies et al 2008).
+The site selection, sampling and analytical procedure used were largely as described in SRA Report 1 (Davies et al 2008).